If you have any of those characteristics it is possible that you have Asperger’s Syndrome or an Autistic Spectrum Disorder.

 The cause of Asperger's syndrome is not known.
 We know that it tends to run in families which suggest that it may be inherited (passed on from parent to child).
 Research has found structural and functional differences in specific regions of the brains affecting neural circuits that control thoughts and behaviors causing different ways of relating to themselves, others and the world.

 Frequency of Asperger's Syndrome

-Asperger's Syndrome has only recently been recognized in the 1990’s and therefore, it is difficult to know it’s prevalence.
-It is believe that it is more common than autism and the estimate range from 1 in every 100 to 250 or higher.
+Asperger's Syndrome has only recently been recognized in the 1990’s and therefore, it is difficult to know its prevalence.
+It is believed that it is more common than autism and the estimate range from 1 in every 100 to 250 or higher.
 It is four times more likely to be reported in males than in females.